How to Create the “Extreme Focus” Habit (without Feeling Overwhelmed)

 Cue (Trigger) – Behaviour (Routine) – Reward.

 In my experience, the biggest enemy of habit formation is… life.
-Because, when you're busy, stressed, with depleted willpower, it's harder to stick to your decision to change your habitual behaviour.
+Because, when you're busy, stressed, with depleted willpower, it's harder to stick to your decision to change your habitual behavior.

 With my poor willpower and lousy memory, I need fail-proof cues to prompt me to carry out the new routines.
 If you're using habit stacking approach, the cue for the first routine is even more important, because the whole sequence depends on it.